 R&B / Pop Music Chart

-R&B / Pop Chart - Slow down and enjoy 20 of the hottest R&B / Pop tracks out right now.
-Created by combining how many times the song has been played with your ratings, DJBooth's charts help turn today's brand new music into tomorrow's hit tracks.
+R&B / Pop Chart - Slow down and enjoy 20 of the hottest R&B / Pop songs out right now.
+Created by combining how many times the song has been played with your ratings, DJBooth's charts help turn today's brand new music into tomorrow's hit records.

 February 20, 2012 Chart RecapWelcome to the Booth’s Top R&B Chart!
 As always, your feedback has determined which songs made the cut.
 Each chart’s lineup is calculated using a special DJBooth Formula that …...Read More